Please comment your favorite ticket numbers you want to ask to discuss with your SHORT comment or summary.

 - The behavior is unintuitive and makes it hard to test exception messages.

 - [Bug #2250] IO::for_fd() objects' finalization dangerously closes underlying fds (eregon)

 - The current behavior is dangerous and has caused many spurious test/spec failures which are hard to find and debug.
 I plan to submit a patch, but I'd like opinions regarding compatibility.

-Updated by duerst (Martin Dürst) 10 months ago
+Updated by duerst (Martin Dürst) about 1 year ago

 On 2019/01/11 06:53, firstname.lastname@example.org wrote: